tamarans7171/secure-messaging-app/README.md

 ---

-## Features Mapped to Requirements
+## Features implemented

-- Authentication: Username/password with bcrypt hashing, JWT for session tokens.
+- Authentication: Username/password with bcrypt hashing; JWT for authorization.
-- Encrypted transport: All API and SSE endpoints run over HTTPS/TLS.
+- Transport encryption: TLS for all HTTP and SSE endpoints (development certificate included).
-- Public/private key mechanism: Server exposes RSA public key; client encrypts message payloads using RSA before sending; server decrypts with private key.
+- Client→server envelope: client encrypts messages with server RSA public key; server decrypts with private key.
-- Broadcasting without WebSockets: Implemented using SSE (`/events`); all connected clients receive broadcast messages.
+- Broadcasting without WebSockets: SSE (`/events`) plus Redis pub/sub for multi-worker broadcasts.
-- Message storage: Messages are persisted in MongoDB.
-Note: current model stores plaintext (see Security section for at-rest encryption recommendation).
+- Encryption at rest: messages are stored encrypted using AES-256-GCM (`MESSAGE_AES_KEY`) — the server encrypts on write and attempts to decrypt on read; when server cannot decrypt it returns the encrypted blob so clients holding the group key may decrypt locally.
 - Logging: Winston logs significant events (registration, login, message send, SSE connects/disconnects).
-- Query API: Authenticated endpoint to fetch recent messages.
+- Query API: Authenticated GET `/messages` supports pagination and returns decrypted plaintext when the server can decrypt, else an encrypted blob.

 ---